 Need-based scholarship awards require that students submit the Free Application for Federal Student Aid (FAFSA).

-Need-based application period: Apply by March 31 for priority consideration.
+Need-based application period: Apply by March 1, and submit requested documents for priority consideration.
 Applications filed after the deadline will be considered as funds become available.

 The FAFSA becomes available each year on October 1.